Sales Forecasting: A Critical Discipline for Business Success

 Next, the CFO will analyze the mix of products and services these customers will buy, and how much revenue will be generated from each customer from different sources:

-▪ New Business
+- New Business

-▪ Up-Selling
+- Up-Selling

-▪ Retention/Contract renewals
+- Retention/Contract renewals

-▪ Cross-Selling different products
+- Cross-Selling different products

-▪ Referrals
+- Referrals

+By projecting the number of current customers and potential new customers who will buy products, and how much revenue each customer is expected to generate, the foundation of a sales forecast can be created.
 Sales forecasts also must be based on historical trends and current initiatives, as well as external factors, such as market and industry trends.
 Seasonal factors that influence buying patterns need to be considered as well, in addition to the general buying behavior of customers.

 Forecast Modeling

 The CFO can use systems and processes that will streamline the analysis of all these factors and create a sales forecasting model specific to the business.
-Models can also be built to create balance sheet and cash flow projections.
+Models can also be built to create balance sheets and cash flow projections.
 Effective forecasting provides key leadership insights that will drive strategic management decisions throughout the year.